Setting Up a Design System

 Learn how to customize and use Sketch best practices as a solid design system that will save you hundreds of hours on the next project.

-This is part of Frames for Sketch — tutorial article that will help you to get started with Frames Design System and customize it to match your brand guidelines, as well as helps you to learn something new about sketch features and tricks that you might don’t know.
+This is part of Frames for Sketch — tutorial article that will help you to get started with Frames Design System and customize it to match your brand guidelines, as well as helps you to learn something new about sketch features and tricks that you might not know.

 - 👀 Overview — A quick look at the main sections.